At AVLF, our staff commits each and every day to bringing equal justice to all Atlantans.

 Sonya is a lifelong Atlanta resident.
 She previously served as Assistant Director of Advancement Services and Donor Relations at Georgia Piedmont Technical College and was Institutional Advancement Coordinator at Atlanta Technical College.
 She is a graduate of Atlanta Metropolitan State College and Atlanta Technical College and a proud Walter F. George High School alumnus.
 In her spare time, she enjoys spending time with her family, decorating her home, and watching Cary Grant movies.

+La’Nette graduated with honors with a degree in Business Management and was the TCSG Student of the Year for the entire state of Georgia.
 Using her platform, she has represented Atlanta’s disadvantaged and marginalized population on the floor of the Georgia Senate, The House of Representatives and in the office of Former Governor Nathan Deal.
-Her past personal experiences has fueled her passion to help others overcome the barriers that keep them from obtaining stability and success.

 Michael became AVLF’s Deputy Director in January 2014, and stepped into the role of Executive Director in 2020.
 Previously, he served as the Director of Housing and Consumer Programs, managing a variety of programs that provide legal representation to low-income individuals.
 He litigated in the areas of landlord-tenant law, unpaid wages, debt-defense, and debt collection.